naveen-kumar-gunasekaran/message-processor/README.md

 Download (or) Clone this project and run
 <b>mvn clean install</b>

-Which runs including junit test cases, so we can able to see the generated sales report and generated adjustment logging reports.
+Which runs including junit test cases, so we can able to see the <b>generated sales report</b> and <b>generated adjustment logging reports.</b>

-If we want to test with different test messages then we need to modify/add the test input messages in TestObjectCreator.java and then Run as Java Application.
+If we want to <b>test with different test messages then we need to modify/add the test input messages in TestObjectCreator.java and then Run as Java Application.</b>